Tebs-Lab/intro-python-for-machine-learning/outline.md

 ## 6. Kaggle Mini-Hackathon

-In the final class students will be presented with a Kaggle challenge and asked to use what they've learned in class to:
+In the previous class students will have been presented with a Kaggle challenge and asked to build and train a model to complete the challenge.
+In this class students will each give a brief presentation about their work, results, and what they learned.

-* Dowload the dataset.
-* Create a predictive model.
-* Evaluate their model's performance.
-* And (briefly) present their results to the rest of the class.